hustvl/EVF-SAM/README.md

 1. -multimask checkpoints are only available with commits>=9d00853, while other checkpoints are available with commits<9d00853

 2. -multimask checkpoints are jointly trained on Ref, ADE20k, Object365, PartImageNet, humanparsing, pascal part datasets.
-These checkpoints is able to segment part (e.g., hair, arm), background object (e.g., sky, ground), and semantic-level masks. (by adding special token "\[semantic\] " in front your prompt)
+These checkpoints are able to segment part (e.g., hair, arm), background object (e.g., sky, ground), and semantic-level masks. (by adding special token "\[semantic\] " in front your prompt)

 ## Inference
 ### 1. image prediction